StenliH/Various-Algorithms/VariousAlgorithms/ReadMe.txt

+﻿# Acknowledgement

-﻿Just for practising purpose I'm trying to implement various algorithms.
+Just for practising purpose I'm trying to implement various algorithms.

 So far I was playing with:
-- Sorting algorithms
+* Sorting algorithms:
-  - Bubble Sort
+  * Bubble Sort
-  - Selection Sort
+  * Selection Sort
-  - Insertion Sort
+  * Insertion Sort